 Ocular mucous membrane pemphigoid is a disease related to the eye mucous membrane, it is a type of scarring conjunctivitis.
 It mainly affects the membrane, that covers the lines of the eyelids and it covers the white of the eye.
 In the UK around 1 million people are affected by ocular mucous membrane pemphigoid and if it is not treated, it can lead to complete blindness.

-Lactation is the secretion of milk to nourish a newborn baby through the specialized gland known as the mammary gland, Colostrum is the first milk produced by the mammary glands in the late pregnancy and after few days of giving birth.
+Lactation is the secretion of milk to nourish a newborn baby through the specialized gland known as the mammary gland, Colostrum is the first milk produced by the mammary glands in the late pregnancy and after a few days of giving birth.
 It is thick and yellowish in colour, it has a high concentration of nutrients and antibodies, but it is in very small quantity.
-It contains a high amount of white blood cells, antibodies and especially high in haemoglobin A. This immunoglobin coats the lining of the baby’s immature intestine mucous membrane, helping it to prevent pathogens from invading the baby’s system.
+It contains a high amount of white blood cells, antibodies.
+It is high in hemoglobin A. This immunoglobin coats the lining of the baby’s immature intestine mucous membrane, helping it to prevent pathogens from invading the baby’s system.

 What is stomatitis?
 It is the inflammation of the mucous membrane of the mouth which includes some of the inner aspects like lips, cheeks, gums, tongue, and throat.
 It is a type of mucositis and it can be acute or chronic, mild, or also sometimes serious.